 Inventories

-Inventories consist primarily of raw materials, work-in-process and finished goods of Nektar AL. Inventories are stated at the lower of cost (first-in, firstout method) or market.
+Inventories are stated at the lower of cost (first-in, first-out method) or market.
 Cost is computed using standard cost, which approximates actual costs on a first-in, first-out basis.

 Inventories consist of the following (in thousands):